yulingyou/CV/README.md

 _Executive Assistant_

 - Course facilitating tasks.
-- Liaison with customers and tutors, arrange the slot for two side, maintan a good rate (over 85%) of course continuation.
+- Liaison with customers and tutors, arrange the slot for two side, maintain a good rate (over 85%) of course continuation.
 - Office administrative tasks.

 **Macaron Box TW** (Dec 2020 to Mar 2022)